AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Important "I'm using a full YAML configuration, so there might be some flaws in the installation for storage based configurations"
     Check Home Assistant - Multiple Dashboards (https://www.home-assistant.io/dashboards/dashboards/) for more info about mixing storage mode and YAML mode dashboards.

+This public release candidate contains some fixes from the beta's, some breaking changes (configuration), extra examples, and - for some of the examples - the introduction / integration with HAM3: [The Material 3 themes for Home Assistant!][ha-m3-themes-url]

-##:sak-sak-logo: Hybrid install using HACS with additional manual steps
+##:sak-sak-logo: Hybrid install using HACS Default

 [![hacs][hacs-badge]][hacs-url]
 [![hacs][rc_badge]][hacs-url]
-<br>This card is available in HACS as of June 19th, 2022
+<br>This card is available in HACS as of June 19th, 2022.

 HACS takes care of manual step 1.
 So if you installed using HACS, continue with manual step 2.